 As turmoil in the Middle East continues, gas prices are increasing across the nation, and the Golden Triangle is no exception.

 The oft-arrested Lavento Shamon Fox suffered minor injuries in a fistfight with a fellow inmate Tuesday evening in the Lowndes County jail.

-Local law enforcement agencies reported the following arrests.
+Local law enforcement agencies reported the following felony arrests.

 A Columbus chiropractor pled guilty Wednesday to falsifying the insurance claims of four patients to swindle Blue Cross and Blue Shield of Mississippi out of thousands of dollars.

 Hunt Intermediate is the last of a dying breed of black neighborhood schools in Columbus, according to community members and alumni.
 And they are rallying around the school to preserve it.